University Pain and Spine Center

 During traditional open surgery, the doctor makes one long incision that cuts through all the skin and underlying muscles.
 Then the tissues are pulled apart to create a large opening that reveals your spine.
 Open surgery causes a significant amount of trauma compared to the small incisions used during a minimally invasive procedure.

 When you have minimally invasive spinal surgery, your muscles aren’t cut.
-Your University Pain Medicine Center physician inserts a narrow retractor between the muscle fibers, then gently stretches them just enough to accommodate the surgical instruments.
+Your University Pain and Spine Center physician inserts a narrow retractor between the muscle fibers, then gently stretches them just enough to accommodate the surgical instruments.

 After they remove the retractor, the muscles naturally return to their normal position.
 Your muscles don’t need a prolonged time to heal, and you recover more quickly.